 The simplest and most effective thing you can do if you have a food allergy or intolerance is to avoid the offending food.
 In most cases if you have a food allergy, it’s usually pretty clear what’s setting off your immune system.
 However, what if you suspect you have a food intolerance, but are unsure what’s causing your symptoms?
 Or what if you’re sensitive to more than one food?
 Or what if you’re just feeling unwell and wonder if it’s something you’re eating?
 At BodaHealth, we have some answers.
 Our naturopathic physicians, holistic nutritionists and acupuncture practitioners can help you in different ways.

 Our naturopathic doctors can perform a variety of lab tests and assessments to determine what foods are triggering your symptoms and why.
-Along with your overall health, they are able to test for nutritional deficiencies, the balance of your gut microbes, the presence of toxins, and the permeability of your gut.
+Along with your overall health, they are able to test for nutritional deficiencies, the balance of your gut microbes, the presence of toxins, small intestine bacterial overgrowth (SIBO) and the permeability of your gut.
 Their treatments may consist of vitamin, herbal, or nutritional supplements, dietary recommendations, and lifestyle modifications to help support your overall digestion, enhance immune function, and calm the inflammatory process.

 At BodaHealth, nutritional strategies will also be a key component in treating your food allergy or intolerance.
 Our acupuncturists, holistic nutritionists and naturopaths are trained and experienced in working with patients who have food-related reactions.
 As a way to decrease reactivity, they can: